-There’s loads of inspiration you’ll both love with puppets, paper plate crafts, sensory play ideas and some inspiration for Thanksgiving books to share with your toddler.
+There’s loads of easy and achievable inspiration you’ll both love with Thanksgiving art, paper plate crafts, sensory activities and some inspiration for Thanksgiving books to share with your toddler.

 Grab the crayons, glue and construction paper and you’re ready to get started!